ENGL 103 Spring 2014 Themes

 Exploring Humor Across Genres

 Why do we laugh?
 What do we laugh about?
-We will analyze collaboratively a wide variety of humorous expressions, ranging from such traditional literary genres as comic poems, narratives, and comedies, to the visual and digital genres of cartoons, comics, videos, films and Web-based social media.
-Students will also generate their own creations to amuse classmates.
-Specifically, we will explore how Lewis Carroll’s ever-popular Alice in Wonderland and Through the Looking-Glass inspired an astonishing array of genres, ranging from John Tenniel’s illustrations to cartoons, narratives, plays, films, graphic novels and games.
+We will analyze collaboratively a wide variety of humorous expressions ranging from traditional narratives, poems, and comedies to digital cartoons, comics, videos, films, and social media.
+Students will also create their own humor to amuse classmates.
+We will focus particularly on the rhetoric of pranksters in folktales, Shakespeare’s "A Midsummer Night’s Dream," and contemporary digital media.
+Do their pranks aim to hurt or heal?
+Can authors be pranksters?

 Soundtracks and Background Music